 The psychiatric nurse practitioner curriculum was designed for students who are already working as registered nurses and have an interest in helping patient populations in both a physical and mental health capacity.
 You will participate in coursework that will educate you on the proper ways to assess, diagnose and manage patients of all ages with mental health conditions and psychiatric disorders.

-There is a substance abuse component to this program, where graduates may fully participate in caring for those with substance abuse problems.
+There is a substance abuse component to this program in which graduates may fully participate in caring for those with substance abuse problems.
 In conjunction with our Master of Science in Forensic Nursing program, this innovative and cutting-edge curriculum will offer you a unique perspective on mental health and forensic nursing that other MSN programs do not offer.

 MSN-PMHNP Admission Requirements